Psalms For Life

 make me rest secure.

-While we can’t be sure of the context, David may well have written this with either Saul or Absalom in hot pursuit.
-People are dishonoring him, falsely accusing him and lying about him, and it’s already been going on far too long.
+While we can’t be sure of the context, David may well have written this with either Saul or Absalom threatening his life.
+People are dishonoring him, falsely accusing him, and lying about him, and it’s already been going on far too long.
 He clearly can’t just wish these enemies away.
-So he turns to the God who exonerates him and who graciously released him once when he similarly had no way out—the God who hears and honors all who cry to him.
+So he turns to the God who exonerates him and who graciously released him once before when similarly cornered—the God who hears and honors all who cry to him.

-David counsels his followers to be agitated or angry—as may be natural—but without reacting in ways that make matters worse.
-He tells them to calm down, offer sacrifices to align themselves with God and his purposes, and put their trust in YHWH—the God who redeemed his undeserving, hopelessly oppressed people from Egypt.
+David counsels his followers and himself to be agitated or angry—as may be natural—but without reacting in ways that make matters worse.
+He says they should calm down, offer sacrifices to align themselves with God and his purposes, and put their trust in YHWH—the God who redeemed his undeserving, hopelessly oppressed people from Egypt.
 Something no pagan would ever have credited their gods with doing.

-Amidst all the hand wringing in his camp, David knows who alone can rescue him and restore his life.
+People are asking themselves and each other whether David or his rival has the most to offer—which one is their best bet?
+Amidst all the hand wringing in his camp, David knows God alone can rescue him and grant his people blessing.
 He asks YHWH simply to smile on his oppressed people.
-He knows the God who cares for the oppressed beams more joy into his heart than his enemies have at the best of times.
-And with that comes restful sleep in the knowledge that he’s safe in YHWH’s strong arms.
+As he knows, the God who cares for the oppressed beams more joy into David’s heart than his enemies have even at the best of times.
+And with that recollection comes restful sleep in the knowledge that he’s safe in YHWH’s strong arms.

 Prayer: